zneb97/InteractiveProgramming/ProjectProposal.md

 Steps to success:
 1. Understand how to control colors and shapes of computational art program
 2. Implement a user control sche
-3. Take an input photo, take the 3 most common values, then use that to form computational art
+3. Take in 3 user defined colors, then use that to form computational art
-4. Recreate a user input photo out of computational art in a photomosaic
+4. Stretch goal - Recreate a user input photo out of computational art in a photomosaic
 5. Stretch goal - Webcam integration

 Libraries:
 Numpy
 Random
 Pillow
-Some kind of UI library- KIVY
+Some kind of UI library- KIVY, Tkinter

 MId-Project Check in:
 We want to be able to manipulate computational art.
 We want to control depth, color scheme, complexity, and functions used in creation